CreoPhon/consonant_stability_portuguese_creoles/README.md

 Supplementary materials for: Consonant stability in Portuguese-based creoles
 ================
-Steven Moran and Carlos Silva and Nicholas A. Lester (08 December, 2022)
+Steven Moran, Carlos Silva and Nicholas A. Lester
+(03 January, 2023)

 -   <a href="#overview" id="toc-overview">Overview</a>
 -   <a href="#creole-stability" id="toc-creole-stability">Creole